DinoChiesa/Apigee-Powershell-Admin/README.md

 - anything in BaaS
 - OPDK-specific things. such as: starting or stopping services,  manipulating pods, adding servers into environments, etc.

-These items may be added later as need and demand warrants.
+These items may be added later as interest warrants.

 ## A Quick Tour